 In yoga, in fact, it is a matter of "removing" all that can be removed, rather than "adding", to try to reach the essence, which is never an inherent and autonomous substance, but something that arises in a weave of relation and interdependency.
 Ultimately this equals the discovery of a non-dual relationship between us and the world, where the boundaries between subject and object overlap and dissolve.

 Giulia Moiraghi is a post-doctoral researcher in Philosophy and has been a dedicated Yoga practitioner for about 20 years.
-After a summa cum laude Master’s Degree in Contemporary Aesthetics from the University of Milan in 2005, she completed a Ph.D. in Philosophy at the University of Verona in 2010.
+After a summa cum laude Master’s Degree in Contemporary Aesthetics from the University of Milan, she completed a Ph.D. in Philosophy at the University of Verona.
 She is the author of In cammino verso la cosa.
 Heidegger dall’estetica all’ontologia, (On the Way to the Thing.
 Heidegger from Aesthetics to Ontology, Mimesis, Milano, 2006, monography) and has written several essays on philosophical subjects.
-She is a certified yoga teacher at the Cavedine Yoga Academy (3-Years Teacher Training – 1920 hours) and Y.A.N.I. member (National Association of Yoga Teachers) and teaches yoga and meditation since 2013 in Rovereto (TN), where she founded “Fenomeno Yoga” in order to create a bridge of communication between Eastern contemplative practices and Western philosophical research.
-The practice of asana and breathing techniques is developed phenomenologically, according to a method particularly suited to Western background and culture, that is, as an experience that holds at its center the "embodied" dimension of Being-there, a dance at the heart of Being, beyond any construction or ideology.
+She is a certified yoga teacher at the Cavedine Yoga Academy (3-Years Teacher Training – 1920 hours) and Y.A.N.I. member (National Association of Yoga Teachers) and teaches yoga and meditation since 2013 in Rovereto (TN), where she founded “Fenomeno Yoga” in order to create a bridge of communication between Eastern contemplative practices and Western phenomenological research.
+The practice of asana and breathing techniques is developed phenomenologically.
 In 2017 she published with Corriere della Sera: Cura e Ardore.
 Il rigore e la passione della pratica yoga (Care and Ardor.
 The Rigor and Passion of Yoga Practice), RCS, Milano, 2017, (new edition 2021).
 From 2020 she started a collaboration with the University of Pisa where she teaches in the Master program "Neurosciences, mindfulness and contemplative practices" and in the Summer-School "Consciousness and Cognition".

 A detailed exploration of this phenomenological method in connection with the yogic concept of Tapas has been presented in my recent book Care and Ardor, edited by Corriere della Sera and now sold out.